mark-sed/moss-lang/docs/language-reference/6-classes-and-spaces.md

 space {
     a = someCall()
-    a // A is printed and unaccessible
+    a // A is printed and unaccessible from OTHER modules }

-}
+a // Can be accessed in this module
 ```

 ## Classes